ZilDuck/Zilkroad-Docs-Client/docs/faq.md

 ## What is Zilkroad?

-Zilkroad is an NFT marketplace built on the Zilliqa blockchain, Decentralised and permissionless - allowing anyone to buy or sell Zilliqa-based NFTs.
+Zilkroad is an NFT marketplace built on the Zilliqa blockchain.
+Decentralised and permissionless - we allow anyone to buy or sell Zilliqa-based NFTs through our bespoke UI and smart contracts.

 Zilkroad aims to help promote artists and creators by providing them with a trustless marketplace to share, sell and aquire royalty through sales of their art.
+In the future we will develop functionality to deploy, mint and manage ZRC-6 contracts.

+Zilkroad has recieved no investments made to it by any entity.
+Zilkroad was created by the Duck team through their sales and royalty - to benefit the whole ecosystem rather than just one project.
+The project from inital analysis to MVP release has taken just over 1 year.

 ## Secondary Sales

-When it comes to selling NFTs you already own, once you've placed the order, it is stored in the marketplace contract and your NFT is moved to a custodial smart contract storage.
+When it comes to selling NFTs you already own, once you've placed an order; it is moved and stored in the marketplace custodial contract.

-When someone buys your NFT, the marketplace transfers the correct amount of funds to the lister and royalty recipient from the buyer and the escrowed artwork you listed to the buyer.
-At this point, the sale is marked as complete and could be fulfilled when you're not at your computer.
+When someone buys your NFT, the marketplace transfers the correct amount of funds to both the lister and royalty recipient, and releases the NFT from escrow to the buyer.
+At this stage, the sale is marked as complete in the smart contract.

+You can at any point cancel the listing and get back your NFT, providing the transaction hasn't been marked as sold.

+Equally, you can also edit and change the token or amount before the listing is sold, without having to delist and relist your NFT.

 The statistics of the buyer, seller, royalty recipient and collection are all updated to reflect this sale, so check your profile page's activity status to see historical activity for your listings.

-You can at any point cancel the listing and get back your NFT, providing the transaction hasn't been marked as complete (sold).
-Equally, you can also change the token and amount before the listing is sold without having to delist and relist your NFT.

 ## Primary Sales / Launchpad

 Primary sales allows NFT projects the ability to directly mint inistal sales through Zilkroad.

-Users have the ability to buy directly from the zilkroad managed sales proxy and receive the NFT directly without leaving the site!
+Users have the ability to buy directly from the Zilkroad managed sales proxy and receive the NFT directly without leaving the site!

-Creators have the ability to feature and sell their project directly through zilkroad without needing to setup a website.
+Creators have the ability to feature and sell their project directly through Zilkroad without needing to setup a website.

 Read more about [Primary Sales / Launchpad](../features/primary-sales-launchpad.md).